-In this article, I’ll reveal credit score statistics that include credit score average by age, state, race, and more.
+In this article, I’ll reveal credit score statistics that include credit score averages by age, state, race, and more.

-This will helps you get an idea of the current nation’s credit score and compare yours with it.
+This will help you get an idea of the current nation’s credit score and compare yours with it.

 Here the main focus will be the FICO credit score statistics.
 Because it is used by 90% of lenders and other credit unions to assess the position of a consumer.
 We also touch the VantageScore which is used by 10% to 20% of lenders.